mvolkmann/blog/src/git.md

 - incorporate changes made in one branch into the current one so the changes appear to have been made on the current branch (scary)

+Rebasing is not recommended for feature branches that are being modified by multiple developers.

 Let's walk through the entire flow from creating a feature branch, to working on it over a period of time, to merging the changes back to the main branch.